-The below information is a set of terms that may come in handy if you or a family member are involved in a auto accident.
-These set of terms are for educational purposes only.
+The below information is a set of auto accident terms that may come in handy.
+This set of auto accident terms is for informational purposes only.

 The rules of construction listed above would apply regardless of the tiered amount the at-fault driver and or premises owner carried in liability insurance.
 Ok, so that still begs the question, what would my case be worth?
 Your case value is based on many factors and details that we address under the Auto Accident tab.
 However, your case can be worth up to the liability limits of the at-fault driver.
 But, what if the at-fault driver does not have enough liability insurance to cover my damages or worse, no insurance at all?
 That brings us to the next definition for auto accidents.